 I was a HackNY ‘18 Fellow before immigration issues forced me to leave the United States.
 I am currently also a volunteer product manager for the Manhattan District Attorney’s Office, helping them build tools to fight human trafficking.
 You can find my resumé here.

-I graduated in May from Haverford College with a major Computer Science and a minor in Linguistics.
+I graduated in May from Haverford College with a major in Computer Science and a minor in Linguistics.
 My senior thesis was on how a dependently-typed functional programming language can be used to verify parts of an implementation of a single-transferrable vote counter.
 My advisor was Professor Richard Eisenberg at Bryn Mawr College.

 I was an intern on Facebook’s Site Integrity team.
 They do good work helping Facebook fight spam and malware on its platform.
 I worked on Sigma, one of the world’s largest Haskell codebases.
 You can read more about Sigma here.
 Before Facebook, I’ve also worked with tenten, a design/ux agency in Taiwan.
 If you’re looking for folks fluent in Chinese who can build you delightful and beautiful websites, you should talk to them.